 Sadly, Woods does not side with Galileo on this question, and neither did the Inquisition.
 On the contrary, Woods declares that extreme velocity “can cause material damage to living organisms.” (p.
 165) This was certainly the view of the opponents of Galileo, who argued that the earth could not possibly be in such “violent” motion.

 And Einstein?
 Einstein uses the modern term “velocity” throughout his 1919 book Relativity, rather than constant, uniform or “steady motion on a straight line” as Woods poorly phrases it.
-Only once does he use the term “uniform motion in a straight line” – when he is quoting Newton’s first law of motion.
+Only once does Einstein use the term “uniform motion in a straight line” – when he is quoting Newton’s first law of motion.
 This is why the reader who has a little secondary school physics will readily recognise Newton’s law in Woods’ mangled reference, attributed to a “rewrite” of the laws of physics by Einstein.
-Ironically, this is the one classical law of mechanics which Einstein does not revise!
+Ironically, this is the one classical law of mechanics which Einstein does not revise.